Dirack/dirack/README.md

 ## Professional experience:

+- **Geophysicist and Python/C++/NodeJS/ReactJS/NextJS developer.
+Since April 2024.
+Rio de janeiro, Rio de Janeiro, Brazil:**
+As a developer at Eliis, I am participating in the development of the PaleoScan DataSystem, a web application for metadata extraction and visualization from PaleoScan, a seismic interpretation software.
+I am using several modern web development technologies, such as Python Flask library for REST API development, ReactJS and NextJS JavaScript frameworks for frontend development.
+This application is an on going project.

 - **Freelance Web developer and geophysicist.
-Since May of 2023:**
+From May of 2023 to April 2023.
+Belém, Pará, Brazil:**
-I am a software developer with experience in Java and Python for desktop applications, plugins development, and web development with JavaScript, HTML/CSS, NodeJS, Bootstrap and PHP.
-Currently, I'm working as a freelancer.
+I have worked as a freelancer full stack developer using JavaScript, HTML/CSS, NodeJS, ReactJS, NextJS, Bootstrap and PHP.
+I am also a contributor of Madagascar, an open-source seismic processing package, with several contributions using C and Python.

+- **Geophysicist and Shell Script/Python developer at SENAI CIMATEC.
+From September 2023 to November 2023.
+Salvador, Bahia, Brazil:**
+As a developer at SENAI/CIMATEC, I have participated in the development and maintenance of Shell Script and Python libraries for SEPLib Package in order to build a command line interface for an Elastic Full Waveform Inversion application to be available for the oil industry.

 - **Developer and Geophysicist Junior at Invision Geophysics.
 From March of 2022 to May of 2023.
-Rio de janeiro, Brazil:**
+Rio de janeiro, Rio de Janeiro, Brazil:**
 As a developer at Invision Geophysics, I have participated in the development of the Microseismic Monitoring System M2S.
 I was responsible for the development of a REST API, to simulate the receivers and servers responses to a dashboard, which I also developed with the orientation of senior